 The Division also drafts all Commission decisions involving matters on review from Administrative Law Judges, Freedom of Information Act applications for review, and regulatory and filing fee applications for review.

-Joel Kaufman is Associate General Counsel and Division Chief.
-Diane Griffin Holland, Marilyn Sonn, and Debra Weiner are Deputy Associate General Counsel and Deputy Chiefs.
-Maureen Duignan, William Freedman (Acting), David Horowitz, Elizabeth Lyle, Marcus Maher, and William Scher are Assistant General Counsel, and Patrick J. Carney is the Assistant General Counsel for Ethics in the Division.
+Linda Oliver is Associate General Counsel and Division Chief.
+Marilyn Sonn, and Debra Weiner are Deputy Associate General Counsel and Deputy Chiefs.
+Maureen Duignan, William Freedman, David Horowitz, Elizabeth Lyle, Marcus Maher, and William Scher are Assistant General Counsel, and Patrick J. Carney is the Assistant General Counsel for Ethics in the Division.